aws-samples/amazon-sagemaker-script-mode/README.md

 - **Older Resources:**

-  - [**TensorFlow Distributed Training Options**](tf-distribution-options): **NOTE**:  Besides the options listed here for TensorFlow 1.x, there are additional options for TensorFlow 2, including (1) built-in [**SageMaker Distributed Training**](https://aws.amazon.com/sagemaker/distributed-training/) for both data and model parallelism, and native distribution strategies such as MirroredStrategy as demonstrated in the **TensorFlow 2 Sentiment Analysis** example above.
+  - [**TensorFlow Distributed Training Options**](tf-distribution-options): **NOTE**:  Besides the options listed here for TensorFlow 1.x, there are additional options for TensorFlow 2, including [A] built-in [**SageMaker Distributed Training**](https://aws.amazon.com/sagemaker/distributed-training/) for both data and model parallelism, and [B] native distribution strategies such as MirroredStrategy as demonstrated in the **TensorFlow 2 Sentiment Analysis** example above.
 This TensorFlow 1.x example demonstrates two other distributed training options for SageMaker's Script Mode:  (1) parameter servers, and (2) Horovod. **PREREQUISITES:**  From the *tf-distribution-options* directory, upload ONLY the Jupyter notebook `tf-distributed-training.ipynb`.

   - [**TensorFlow Eager Execution**](tf-eager-script-mode):  **NOTE**:  This TensorFlow 1.x example has been superseded by the **TensorFlow 2 Workflow** example above.
 This example shows how to use Script Mode with Eager Execution mode in TensorFlow 1.x, a more intuitive and dynamic alternative to the original graph mode of TensorFlow.
 It is the default mode of TensorFlow 2.
 Local Mode and Automatic Model Tuning also are demonstrated. **PREREQUISITES:**  From the *tf-eager-script-mode* directory, upload ONLY the Jupyter notebook `tf-boston-housing.ipynb`.